 Are you considering a career as a clinical academic but want to experience life as a researcher before you decide?

 Clinical primers are aimed at Medical clinical graduates.
 They are designed to give outstanding early career clinicians the chance to experience a world-class research environment for the first time.

 Applications from suitably qualified clinical graduates are invited for six month biomedical research "primer" projects to be undertaken at the University of Exeter.
 These are supported by the University’s third round of Wellcome Trust 'Institutional Strategic Support Funding'.
 The funding will cover clinical salary and associated project costs.
+The closing date is Thursday 8 November.
 Applications should be made via the University’s job portal.

 This opportunity is aimed at exceptionally motivated clinically qualified medical trainees who are at an early stage of their career, but who can demonstrate a capability and a drive to undertake a period of research with a view to developing a career in academic medicine.
 Successful candidates will undertake a biomedical "primer" project at the University of Exeter, with a view to preparing them for a PhD fellowship application.
 For information about the GW4 clinical academic scheme please visit the GW4 website.

 - fully-qualified medical doctors and will have started, or be ready to start, their specialist training (in which case the project will be undertaken as an out of programme module)

 - entitled to work within the European Economic Area

 Primers will be available in various areas and specialties.
 Some examples are listed below.
 Please contact us to discuss your speciality if it is not listed:

 Projects will be interdisciplinary in nature and so will be co-supervised by clinical and non-clinical members of staff.
 The training period is negotiable (range 3-6 months) and will allow time for one clinical session per week, if applicable.